f3d-app/f3d/README.md

 By Michael Migliore and Mathieu Westphal.

 <img src="https://raw.githubusercontent.com/f3d-app/f3d/master/resources/logo.svg" align="left" width="20px"/>
-F3D (pronounced `/fɛd/`) is a fast and minimalist 3D viewer.
+F3D (pronounced `/fɛd/`) is a fast and minimalist 3D viewer desktop application.
 It supports many file formats, from digital content to scientific datasets (including glTF, USD, STL, STEP, PLY, OBJ, FBX, Alembic), can show animations and support thumbnails and many rendering and texturing options including real time physically based rendering and raytracing.
 <br clear="left"/>

 It is fully controllable from the command line and support configuration files.
 It can provide thumbnails, support interactive hotkeys, drag&drop and integration into file managers.